fastlane/github-actions/README.md

 - 🔒 [@github-actions/lock](lock)

-   Locks closed, inactive issues and pull requests after the given number of days.
+   Locks closed issues and pull requests that have not had recent interaction.
 Read more [here](lock).

 ## Versioning